Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Experiments

-\paragraph{Benchmarks.} \textbf{(1) POPE}~\cite{li2023evaluating} views hallucination evaluation as a binary classification task (yes/no) with questions regarding object presence (\eg, "Is there a cat in the image?").
-It includes 500 images from MS-COCO and evaluates them based on visible objects and imaginary ones across different object categories, using three setups (random, popular, and adversarial). \textbf{(2) MME}~\cite{fu2024mme} evaluates 14 subtasks including object hallucination by answering binary questions about object existence, count, position, color, \etc. \textbf{(3) AMBER}~\cite{wang2023llm} includes both generative and discriminative tasks, focusing on hallucinations related to object existence, attributes, and relationships, with performance evaluated using CHAIR for generative tasks and an F1 score for discriminative tasks.
-The overall AMBER score is calculated as $((100 - \text{CHAIR}) + \text{F1}) / 2$.
+\paragraph{Benchmarks.} \textbf{(1) POPE}~\citep{li2023evaluating} views hallucination evaluation as a binary classification task (yes/no) with questions on object presence (\eg, "Is there a cat in the image?").
+It evaluates both visible and imaginary objects across across three setups: random, popular, and adversarial. \textbf{(2) MME}~\citep{fu2024mme} evaluates 14 subtasks---including object existence, count, position, and color---via binary questions. \textbf{(3) AMBER}~\citep{wang2023llm}combines generative and discriminative tasks, focusing on hallucinations in object existence, attributes, and relationships.
+Generative performance is measured by CHAIR, discriminative by F1, with the overall AMBER score computed as $((100 - \text{CHAIR}) + \text{F1}) / 2$.

-\paragraph{Baselines.} \Ours aims to minimize hallucinations in LVLMs without the need for external models, costly self-feedback mechanisms, or further training.
-We select baseline methods that fulfill these conditions.
-We choose recent contrastive decoding methods as baselines, notably \textbf{VCD}~\cite{leng2023mitigating} and \textbf{M3ID}~\cite{favero2024multi}.
-These methods are designed to reduce object hallucinations by enhancing the influence of the reference image over the language model's prior or statistical bias, by contrasting output distributions from both original and altered visual inputs.
-We reimplemented VCD and M3ID within our evaluation framework.
+\paragraph{Baselines.} We compare \Ours against recent contrastive decoding methods, notably \textbf{VCD}\citep{leng2023mitigating} and \textbf{M3ID}\citep{favero2024multi}, which mitigate hallucinations by enhancing the reference image’s influence relative to the language model’s prior through contrasting output distributions from original and altered visual inputs.
+Our reimplementations of VCD and M3ID serve as baselines, as they too avoid external models, costly self-feedback, and additional training.